eClass and Canvas Support

 The Canvas knowledge portal contains complete documentation on using item banks and randomizing questions in quizzes.

 When working with Item Banks migrated from eClass, especially in courses with a large or deep hierarchy of question bank categories, users will sometimes encounter challenges in organizing questions since Canvas Item Banks do not allow nesting.
-The default sort order which cannot be altered is alphabetical but when adding questions to quizzes from the build screen, it is possible to sort the item banks by latest activity which can help identify between common bank names.
+The default sort order, which cannot be altered, is alphabetical, but when adding questions to quizzes from the build screen, it is possible to sort the item banks by latest activity, which can help distinguish between common bank names.

 This can be adjusted by clicking the sharing icon for that bank:

-Then changing the dropdown beside the new course from View to Edit:
+Then changing the dropdown beside the new course from Can view to Can edit:

 Setting up Canvas Quiz Accommodations